GaryClarke/go-bytes/zero-values/README.md

 fmt.Println(b.IsRead) // false
 ```

-Struct fields follow the same rule — each field gets the zero value of its type.
+Struct fields follow the same rule, each field gets the zero value of its type.

 ## Challenge